Pranav108/H3mart-backend-task/readme.md

 ## Project Description 📑

-- This project is a backend task for
+- This project is a backend part for h3Mart internship task.
 - In the H3Mart.xl file there are two columns one is product name and another is price column which is empty.
 Create a REST API where we upload this product file and in the response you have to return the same excel file with product price.
 - For price You have to call an API to get product price for that product_id.
 - End point example: `https://api.storerestapi.com/products/<product_id>`